toprea/thudmail/README.md

 ##Installing

 * You'll need Rails 3.2.1.
 Untested with any other versions.
-* Grab the source and run 'rake db:create' / db:migrate / db:seed to bring up the database.
+* Grab the source and run 'rake db:create db:migrate' to bring up the database.
-* Run sampledata/import_inbox.sh and sampledata/import_sentmail.sh to import some sample emails.
+* Run sampledata/import.sh to import some sample users and emails.
 * Run 'rails server' to start, and hit http://localhost:3000